Interested in Participating?

-Tell me more about the RURAL Cohort Study
+About the RURAL Cohort Study

-The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort is a health research project in ten rural counties throughout Alabama, Kentucky, Louisiana, and Mississippi.
+The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort Study is a health research project in ten rural counties throughout Alabama, Kentucky, Louisiana, and Mississippi.
 The study will help to better understand health and disease in these rural areas.
 The information gathered in this study will help build future health programs to improve the health of local people in your community, which may promote healthier lives.